-ricions for Salt Lake Visitors.
+melons for Salt Lake Visitors.

-The grand fall opening for the Salt

-Lake "boosters" will occur on Thurs-

-day, Oct.
-3, and the first excursion will

-This is the present plan of the bunch

-of Salt Lakers who have adopted the

-policy of helping to make the city great

-by making all the country round about

-as great as its possibilities will permit.

-and the excursion to Davis county will

-fall in line with the series beginning

-last winter with the trip to Logan, and

-following through the spring with ex-

-cursions to Nephi, Sandy, and Manti.
+BIG EXCURSION

+of Salt Lakers who have adopted the policy of helping to make the city great by making all the country round about as great as its possibilities will permit. and the excursion to Davis county will fall in line with the series beginning. last winter with the trip to Logan, and following through the spring with excursions to Nephi, Sandy, and Manti.